ogt/webcommand-app/README.md

-Unix sort command exposed as a web service
+Unix sort as a web service
 --

 This web service exposes the unix sort command functionality.